petethepig/statsd-manager/README.md

 ### About

 Statsd Manager is a GUI for [statsd admin interface](https://github.com/etsy/statsd/blob/master/docs/admin_interface.md).

-It's built on top of [electron](https://github.com/atom/electron).
+It's built with [electron](https://github.com/atom/electron).
 It works on Mac OS X, Linux and Windows.

 ### Downloads